 Is LA Tap Water Really “As Clean as Bottled Water”?

-According to the LADWP reports (see video above; requires an updated version of Flash to view), 160 billion gallons of Los Angeles tap water has met with the recommended, legal limits for water contamination.
+According to the LADWP reports, 160 billion gallons of Los Angeles tap water has met with the recommended, legal limits for water contamination.

 Unfortunately, independent studies – most notably by the Environmental Protection Agency (EPA) – have shown such reports can be somewhat misleading.
 Although some of the contamination levels are indeed within the legal limits, they are not within the health guideline limitations at all.
 Furthermore, there are a number of contaminants with no set federal limits at all, meaning they’re not included in such reports.